louthy/csharp-monad/README.md

 ## State

 Pass in some initial state which can be 'mutated' through the bind function.
 In reality the state isn't mutated, as each stage returns a new instance.
-A `StateResult<S,T>` is used to facilitate the passing of state and the underlying monad value.  `Item1` is the state, `Item2` is the monadic value.
+A `StateResult<S,T>` is used to facilitate the passing of state and the underlying monad value.  `State` is the state, `Value` is the monadic value.

 If you take a look at the example below, you should see that both the underlying `int` value and the `string` state are being manipulated in the same expression.